Family Support Services

 - One to one counselling and family therapy, booked by appointment.

 - A bereavement drop in service: a person can literally ‘drop-in’ at any time during the service.
-It is each week on Wednesday afternoon for Tea at Three from 3.00pm.
-(Open to all)
+It is each week on Thursday afternoon for ‘SHARE’ from 3.00pm.
+(Open to all) at our Bowen Court site on St Asaph Business park

 - Psychological and emotional support for bereaved children and young people – See the Children’s bereavement webpage